Gloria Trevi: Personal life

 Trevi married Armando Gómez, a lawyer, in 2009.
 She now lives in McAllen, Texas, with Gómez and her two sons.
-Trevi received the BMI President's Award on March 2, 2016, at the 23rd BMI Latin Awards for her impact on Latin pop.
+Trevi received the BMI President's Award on 2 March 2016, at the 23rd BMI Latin Awards for her impact on Latin pop.

 Child abuse allegations

 In 2000, Trevi was arrested in Rio de Janeiro, Brazil, on charges of corrupting minors.
 Trevi's longtime manager, Sergio Andrade Sanchez, was accused of forcing sex on young girls who were among his teenage protégées.

 A year later, while in prison, Trevi announced that she was pregnant.
 The father was Andrade, according to DNA tests by Brazilian authorities; Trevi and her defense claimed that the results of the DNA test had been fabricated.
 Trevi was cleared of the charges in 2004 due to lack of evidence after spending four years and eight months in prison in Brazil and Mexico.

-In December 2023, Trevi sued her former manager for sexual abuse.
+In December 2023, Trevi sued Andrade for sexual abuse.
+In 2022, Trevi and Andrade were once again sued by two women, this time in the United States, who accused the duo of recruiting underage girls for a music training program, in which the girls were allegedly raped, beaten, starved and prevented from seeing family and friends.
+In 2023, two more women joined the suit against Trevi and Andrade.
+The status of the legal cases is ongoing.